-- A. Annual Budget By February 1 of each year and consistent with the timeline shown in Exhibit E, CONTRACTOR will submit an Annual Budget including a capital-spending plan and a schedule of depreciation for all fixed assets. - B. Quarterly Reports Before the end of the following month of each quarter and consistent with the timeline shown in Exhibit E, CONTRACTOR shall submit a quarterly report of revenue and expenditure totals by account and also submit a quarterly schedule of gross charges and payments received by payor group in a format approved by COUNTY. - C. Year-End Financial Report Within 120-days of the close of CONTRACTOR's fiscal year, the CONTRACTOR shall submit to COUNTY; - 1.
-An annual statement of revenue and expenditure totals by account in accordance with the chart of accounts and reimbursement terms of this Agreement, COUNTY recognizes that the annual statement of revenue and expenditures will be an internally prepared system statement and will not be audited.
+- A. Annual Budget By March 31 of each year and consistent with the timeline shown in Exhibit D, CONTRACTOR will submit an Annual Budget including a capital-spending plan and a schedule of depreciation for all fixed assets. - B. Quarterly Reports -Before the end of the following month of each quarter and consistent with the timeline shown in Exhibit D, CONTRACTOR shall submit a quarterly report of revenue and expenditure totals by account and also submit a quarterly schedule of gross charges and payments received by payor group in a format approved by COUNTY. - C. Year-End Financial Report Within 90 days of the close of CONTRACTOR's fiscal year, the CONTRACTOR shall submit to COUNTY: - 1.
+An annual statement of revenue and expenditure totals by account in accordance with the chart of accounts and reimbursement terms of this Agreement.
+COUNTY recognizes that the annual statement of revenue and expenditures will be an internally prepared system statement and will not be audited.
 However, the COUNTY reserves the right to request CONTRACTOR to provide audited financial statements.
-Expenses to provide audited financial statements and COUNTY.
-If the cost to perform an audited financial statement would create an adverse financial impact upon CONTRACTOR, CONTRACTOR and the COUNTY agree to negotiate in good faith a revision to the fee structure accordingly.
+Expenses to provide audited financial statements shall be shared equally, i.e., 50% / 50%, between CONTRACTOR and COUNTY.
+If the cost to perform an audited financial statement would create an adverse financial impact upon CONTRACTOR, CONTRACTOR and the COUNTY agree to negotiate in good faith a revision to the fee structure accordingly. - 2.
+Additional information to include: - a.
+CONTRACTOR's general ledger for local operations. - b.
+Accounts receivable activity, patient billings and detailed support for all adjustments and write-offs. - c.
+Detailed information and support documentation for all financial reports. - d.
+Detailed activity and accounting information and supporting documentation for any revenue generated by personnel and equipment expensed in this Agreement.